DynamicGoose/magma-api/crates/magma_winit/README.md

 # magma_winit

-This crate is responsable for initializin and handling windows of a Magma3D application.
+This crate is responsable for initializing and handling windows of a Magma3D application.